I had never heard of a multi-currency account like a Wise Account when I moved to Australia. I really wish I’d known about it sooner!

-Formerly known as a Trasnferwise account, a Wise Account offers a flexible online bank account that is great for the transition to Australia but the benefits don’t end there!
+Formerly known as a Trasnferwise account, a Wise Account offers a flexible online bank account that is great for the transition to Australia and beyond.

 What is a Wise Account?

-There are so many amazing features to a Wise account.
+There are so many features to a Wise account.
 Let me take you through them…

 Having bank account numbers in all of these countries means people in those countries can pay you online in the local currency. i.e. if you move to Australia from the UK and your UK family want to send you money at Christmas they can put UK £ in your Wise UK account just like they’d transfer money to another UK bank account.
 You’ll receive it and be able to spend it in AUD or transfer it out to your local Australian bank account!